sharduul/chalk/_posts/2019-5-3-6-money-mistakes-to-avoid.md

 Let's dive in.

-## 1. Avoiding 401K
+## Avoiding 401K

 The biggest mistake people make is not saving for their retirement.
 And, the best investment vehicle out there for the beginners is 401K.

 Many people don't even have any idea what it is.
 Or how it works.
 Schools do not teach it either.

-> Mind-blowing fact: 51% millennials not contributing!!!
+> Mind-blowing fact: 51% millennials are not contributing to the 401K!!!

-Going into the details of 401K is out of the scope for this blog.
+Going into the details of 401K is out of the scope for this article.
 But, this [great article](https://www.investopedia.com/terms/1/401kplan.asp) should get you started.

-But, the actionable takeaway is that start investing in 401K today!
-Start with a small amount at the start.

 If you are not investing for your retirement there is no way you can stop working till the end of your life.
-You will forever wonder - why you don't have money?
+You will forever wonder - why you don't have any money?

 Do you want to be in that situation at the age of 70?
 When your body almost gives up on you.

 Trust me, compound interest is the eighth wonder of this world.
 Make money work in your favor.
 Give money some time to grow.

-### Let's take an example:
+#### Let's take an example:

-Imagine investing just $100 per month in your 401K plan.
+Imagine investing just $100 per month in your 401K plan. <br>
-Starting at age 20.
+Starting at age 20.  <br>
-At the age 60, the amount in your portfolio will be approximately $350,000.
+At the age 60, the amount in <b>your portfolio will be approximately $350000</b>. <br>
-This is considering 8% per year - which is very achievable.
+This is considering 8% per year - which is very achievable. <br>

 This is great, isn't it!

-But, let's say you start 10 years late.
-You start investing at 30.
+But, _let's say you start 10 years late_.
+You start investing at 30. <br>
-Your portfolio value than would be \$150,000 at the age of 60.
+Your **portfolio value than would be \$150,000** at the age of 60.

 Do you see the difference?